Warcraft Universe Supports

 - Anduin is a Holy priest, while Whitemane is a Discipline priest.
 Both are Combat Medics though and have access to a root.
 Both possess heroics that both heal and protect their team (Holy Word: Salvation and Scarlet Aegis) and an Area of Effect damage heroic (Lightbomb and Divine Reckoning).

 - Holy Word: Salvation bears a resemblance to Tyrael's old Sanctification.
-While Anduin only grants his allies Protected instead of Invulnerability, he also heals them, but like the old Sanctification, he needs to channel the ability and can be interrupted by any Sleep, Stun, or Silence effect.
+While Anduin only grants his allies Protected instead of Invulnerability, he also heals them, but like the old Sanctification, he needs to channel the ability and can be interrupted by any Daze, Stun, or Silence effect.

 - Helmets Are Hardly Heroic: Subverted.
 It might look like he's not wearing headgear, but...Anduin: Mhh?
 Oh!
 Actually, I am still wearing the helmet, its just transmogrified to hidden.